nsnam/ns-3-dev-git/src/fd-net-device/doc/dpdk-net-device.rst

 Data Plane Development Kit (DPDK) is a library hosted by The Linux Foundation to accelerate packet processing workloads (https://www.dpdk.org/).

-The ``DpdkNetDevice`` class provides the implementation of a network device which uses DPDK’s fast packet processing abilities and bypasses the kernel.
+The ``DpdkNetDevice`` class provides the implementation of a network device which uses DPDK's fast packet processing abilities and bypasses the kernel.
 This class is included in the ``src/fd-net-device model``.
 The ``DpdkNetDevice`` class inherits the ``FdNetDevice`` class and overrides the functions which are required by |ns3| to interact with DPDK environment.

 The ``DpdkNetDevice`` for |ns3| [Patel2019]_ was developed by Harsh Patel, Hrishikesh Hiraskar and Mohit P. Tahiliani.
 They were supported by Intel